this site is currently being updated / August 6, 2021

 - The registration of students and contact tracing where necessary is performed digitally via an additional function in OLAT.

-- Routes through the buildings to the venues for exams, face-to-face teaching events and to the sanitary facilities will be marked as far as possible, in order to prevent or minimise encounters.
-A mask must be worn the whole time until seated in the event venue.
+- Walkways through the buildings to the rooms for on-site examinations and lectures and to the sanitary facilities shall be marked where possible to prevent or minimise encounters.
+A medical mask is to be worn on the walkways within the buildings.

 - Separate entrances and exits should be indicated where possible.

 - Signs about infection protection and health instructions must be displayed at building entrances and inside the buildings, which provide information about general protective measures such as hand hygiene, wearing masks, social distancing and coughing and sneezing etiquette.

 - The rooms and the sanitary facilities will be cleaned every working day, in accordance with the hygiene requirements.
 Additional cleaning steps may be performed, depending on usage.